 cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.conf.backup

-When you are done editing the config file, restart the service with the following command:
+When you finish editing the config file, restart the service with:

 service fail2ban restart

 For any additional information on the software, you can check out the official Fail2ban documentation.

 Configure the internal firewall